PROV-001: Graduate Assistantships

 A student enrolled in a doctoral degree program who has completed all degree requirements except the dissertation.

-Assistantship Wages: Funds paid to a student in exchange for instructional or research services in a graduate assistantship; wages are not a form of stipend (see the defintion of “Stipend” below).
+- Assistantship Wages: Funds paid to a student in exchange for instructional or research services in a graduate assistantship; wages are not a form of stipend (see the definition of “Stipend” below).

 Forms of Financial Aid: